The very best places to experience Día de Muertos in 2026!

 🚍 ADO buses serve all the towns anion the Riviera Maya and inland.
 You can check timetables and prices on Busbud.

+🏨 Where you stay in this region, of course, depends on your budget and needs.
+Cancun is famous for its all-inclusive packages, and there are deals and price ranges to suit (almost) every budget.
 Tulum tends to have a more hipster vibe (do not, for one second, imagine hipster means cheaper).
 Last time I was in Tulum in early 2024, I stayed at Ikal, a glamping site on the beach and it was incredible.
 I’d return there in a heartbeat.

-A Few Final Día de los Muertos Facts
+A few final Día de los Muertos facts

-What Goes on a Día de los Muertos altar?
+What goes on a Día de los Muertos altar?

 ☠️ Photos of the deceased

-🌼 Cempasúchiles.
-The smell of these Aztec marigold flowers is said to help souls find their path back home
+🌼 Cempasúchiles – The smell of these Aztec marigold flowers is said to help souls find their path back home

-🕯 Candles and incense.
-Each candle represents one soul.
+🕯 Candles and incense – Each candle represents one soul.
 There will often be an extra candle for the “forgotten soul”.
 The incense is in honour of Mexico’s pre-conquest history.

-🪅 Decorations such as papel picado and sugar skulls.
-Papel picado represents the wind and the fragility of life.
+🪅 Decorations such as papel picado and sugar skulls – Papel picado represents the wind and the fragility of life.
 It is essentially a coloured paper-cut bunting.
 Sugar skulls are everywhere because the skull is a commonly used symbol of Día de los Muertos.

 close up of day of the dead sugar skull candy